afnog/sse/virtualization/ganeti-exercise.md

 	cd /opt/ganeti_webmgr
 	sudo /opt/ganeti_webmgr/bin/django-admin.py syncdb --migrate --settings=ganeti_webmgr.ganeti_web.settings

+Enter a username, password and email address for a super user for the Ganeti web manager.

 Download the [latest
 release](https://code.osuosl.org/projects/ganeti-webmgr/files), for example
 0.11.0.
 We have a local copy which you can download here: